Intergovernmental Organizations (IGOs)

 Inquire

-Maven is positioned to support IGOs internationally through offices in Malaysia, UAE, Ireland, and the USA.
-We have delivered on-site projects in over 20 countries across four continents.
+Maven is positioned to support IGOs internationally through our offices in Malaysia, the UAE, Ireland, and the USA.
+We have delivered on-site projects in more than 20 countries across four continents.

 Operational Strengths